Leogutierrez24/programacion-1/Readme.md

 # Hello there, I'm gone to tell about this repo.

-Here I will upload excersices and examples about C# Windows Forms.
+Here I will upload exercises and examples about C# Windows Forms.
 Is this what I'm learning right now at the university.

 ### Controls